Last Updated: June 16, 2021

-Test Assessing Secondary Completion
+Test Assessing Secondary Completion - TASC

 In a bid to offer an opportunity to adults interested in completing a high school diploma, McGraw-Hill and CTB have together launched a service called the Test Assessing Secondary Completion (TASC).
-Developed in lines with the requirements of the high school knowledge bank, the TASC program is an affordable option for adult learners seeking to complete a high school certification that opens the gates to college degrees.
+Developed in line with the requirements of the high school knowledge bank, the TASC program is an affordable option for adult learners seeking to complete a high school certification that opens the gates to college degrees.

-Advantages of TASC
+Advantages of taking the TASC

 - TASC has aligned its course with the latest information in adherence to the Common Core State Standards (CCSS), which ensures high-quality education;

-- it offers two free retests;
+- They offer two free retests;

-- examinations are conducted in the pencil-paper format (PPT) as well as computer-based testing (CBT) format;
+- Examinations are conducted in the pencil-paper format (PPT) as well as computer-based testing (CBT) format;

-- students can choose an examination center of their convenience; and,
+- Students can choose an examination center of their convenience; and,

-- states have the option to decide if students of their respective provinces applying for the TASC can take advantage of previous GED credits.
+- States have the option to decide if students of their respective provinces applying for the TASC can take advantage of previous GED credits.

 TASC tests a candidate's knowledge and readiness for college and work through five subjects: